heysokam/ngl/doc/tech.md

 1. Simple technique: The process required to create Blinn-Phong rendering
 2. Advanced techniques could be Deferred rendering, VoxelConeTracing, etc
-3. Adding post-processed Cel-Shading to a Phong pipeline would result in a different tech _(notice how the culture would consider these two things separate techniques, but this library considers them to be one technique composed of two different phases)_
+3. Adding post-processed Cel-Shading to a Phong pipeline would result in a different tech _(notice how the culture would consider these two things in example#3 to be separate techniques, but this library considers them to be one technique composed of two different phases)_

 Hello Triangle:
 - Technique:  Render points to the screen with a hardcoded color, without any shading.